fnalways/terminus-docs/docs/manual/tutorials/set-custom-domain.md

   :::tip Note
   Only eTLD1 or eTLD2 domains are supported.
   :::
 - LarePass app installed on your phone.
+LarePass will be used later to sign in to Olares Space, and to bind your custom domain to Olares ID.
+If you do not have LarePass on your phone, simply search “LarePass” in your app store and install it.

 ## Step 1: Create a DID

-You can only bind a custom domain to the account when it is in the DID stage (not yet bound to an Olares ID).
-To create a DID:
+A DID (Decentralized Identifier) is a temporary account state before you get your final Olares ID.
+You can only bind a custom domain to the account when it is in the DID stage.
+To create one:

 ![create DID](/images/manual/tutorials/create-did.png)
 1. In LarePass app, go to the account creation page.